Masi Oka: Early life

-Acting career
+Career

 2000–2005: Move to Los Angeles and working actor

 Oka first tried acting in 2000.
 He earned a Screen Actors Guild card by appearing in industry films, then moved to Los Angeles.
 ILM stipulated in his contract that he could work at its Los Angeles branch but would have to return to their Marin County, California, location if he did not get cast for a recurring role that season.
 Oka was cast in a television pilot, and although the show was not picked up, it satisfied the contract's requirements, and he was allowed to work in Los Angeles.

 During this period, Oka landed several minor roles in film and television, such as Austin Powers in Goldmember (2002) and the "Dances with Couch" episode of the sitcom Yes, Dear.
 He eventually landed a recurring role as Franklyn on the NBC comedy Scrubs.

 He was featured in a North American commercial for Sega's 2002 PlayStation 2 video game, Shinobi, with the catchphrase 'Shinobi's back!' in front of Sega's 1987 Shinobi arcade cabinet.